sbb-design-systems/lyne-components/src/components/sbb-toggle-check/readme.md

 Always provide an accessible label via `accessibility-label` for checkboxes without descriptive text content.

-Additionally, you can use `accessibility-describedby` (forwarded as [`aria-describedby`](https://www.w3.org/TR/WCAG20-TECHS/ARIA1.html)) to describe the element on which the attribute is set.

 ```html
 <sbb-toggle-check accessibility-label="Subscribed to email message" />
 ```